Skip to main content

 postgres_ai monitoring – expert-level Postgres monitoring tool for humans and AI

-Today we're releasing postgres_ai monitoring v0.7, a monitoring solution built specifically for Postgres experts who need rapid root cause analysis and deep performance insights.
+Today we're releasing postgres_ai monitoring v0.7, an open-source monitoring solution built specifically for Postgres experts who need rapid root cause analysis and deep performance insights.
 This isn't a tool for beginners—it's designed for experienced DBAs and SREs who need to understand complex performance issues in minutes, not hours.

 Want to see it in action?
 Try our live demo (login: demo / password: demo) to explore the dashboards and see real-time Postgres monitoring in action.